The Strongest Man in the Bible: 7 Things To Learn From Him

 Photo credit: Canva

-Do you sometimes feel unworthy to witness for God because of your weaknesses?
+Do you sometimes feel unworthy to testify for God because of your weaknesses?
+Thinking you are so poor and sinful to serve and glorify Him?

-You would probably feel the same if you were Samson, knowing you lacked self-control and kept on sinning.
+You would probably feel the same if you were Samson, who lacked self-control and kept on sinning.

 But there’s always hope.

-Forget those things “which are behind.”
-Reach forward “to those things which are ahead” (Philippians 3:13, MEV).
+Forget those things that are behind.
+Move forward to those that are ahead (Philippians 3:13).

-7) You need God’s strength to overcome the challenges along the way.
+7) You need His strength to overcome the challenges along the way.

 Walking with God doesn’t mean life will be perfect.